TIBCOSoftware/flogo/README.md

 * [flogo-contrib](https://github.com/TIBCOSoftware/flogo-contrib): This repository contains all of the contributions, such as activities, triggers, etc. Perhaps there is something missing?
 Create a new activity or trigger or fix a bug in an existing activity or trigger.
 * Browse all of the Project Flogo repositories and look for issues tagged 'kind/help-wanted' or 'good first issue'

-If you have any questions, feel free to post an issue and tag it as a question, email flogo-oss@tibco.com or chat with the team and community via our [Gitter Channel](https://gitter.im/project-flogo/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)
+If you have any questions, feel free to post an issue and tag it as a question, email flogo-oss@tibco.com or chat with the team and community:

+* The [project-flogo/Lobby](https://gitter.im/project-flogo/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) Gitter channel should be used for general discussions, start here for all things Flogo!
+* The [project-flogo/developers](https://gitter.im/project-flogo/developers?utm_source=share-link&utm_medium=link&utm_campaign=share-link) Gitter channel should be used for developer/contributor focused conversations.

 ## License
 The top level flogo repo, consisting of flow samples & documentation, is licensed licensed under a BSD-style license.
 Refer to [LICENSE](https://github.com/TIBCOSoftware/flogo/blob/master/LICENSE) for license text.